Tragic Details That Have Come Out About Deadliest Catch

 A Deadliest Catch maverick's death

 A star of the second and third seasons of the show and the captain of the Maverick, Blake Painter was found in his Clatsop County, Oregon, home on May 25, 2018, several days after he died of what appeared to be a drug overdose.
 Authorities were called to the house when one of Painter's friends grew concerned about him and, having driven to Painter's house to check on him, saw a body on the kitchen floor.
-When police entered the home, they were greeted with the terrible sorts of odors you would expect.
+When police entered the home, they were greeted with the terrible sorts of odors you would expect from a corpse.
 Near Painter's body lay drug paraphernalia, including a pipe and a metal mint tin holding either heroin or meth, as well as prescription pills.

-Painter quit Deadliest Catch after Season 3.
+Painter quit "Deadliest Catch" after Season 3.
 Prior to his death at age 38, he had been arrested in Astoria, Oregon, for DUI, heroin possession, reckless driving, and tampering with evidence.
+A second-generation fisherman, Painter had been an avid crabber since he was 3 years old.

-One loss hit the Deadliest Catch captains hard
+The sinking of the Destination hit the Deadliest Catch captains hard

-A number of vessels have been lost to disaster during the filming of Deadliest Catch, including the Big Valley, the Galaxy, the Ocean Challenger, and the Destination.
-Perhaps most poignant of these is the sinking of the Destination because according to a recent Coast Guard investigation, it was preventable.
+A number of vessels have been lost to disaster during the filming of "Deadliest Catch," including the Big Valley, the Galaxy, the Ocean Challenger, and the Destination.
+Perhaps most poignant of these is the sinking of the Destination because, according to a recent Coast Guard investigation, it was preventable.
 The ship's capsizing was detailed in the 105th episode of the show, titled "The Mystery of the FV Destination."
 The Coast Guard found that the Destination, which sank off the coast of St. George Island in February 2017, was weighed down with roughly 330,000 pounds of ice.
 The disaster plunged several of the show's stars, including Sig Hansen (pictured hearing the news) and Jake Anderson, into mourning.

 The ship's crew was apparently under a great deal of pressure, having delayed their crabbing efforts to finish up fishing for cod.
-Had the Destination's captain, Jeff Hathaway, opted to stop on shore and break up some of the ice that had formed in the crab pots, its six-member crew might have been saved.
+Had the Destination's captain, Jeff Hathaway, opted to stop onshore and break up some of the ice that had formed in the crab pots, its six-member crew might have been saved.

 Cocaine dealing and a murder in cold blood

-The crew of the vessels featured on Deadliest Catch have obviously gotten the most attention, but the behind-the-scenes staff on the show have likewise garnered a few headlines.
+The crew of the vessels featured on "Deadliest Catch" have obviously gotten the most attention, but the behind-the-scenes staff on the show have likewise garnered a few headlines.

 In September 2016, a 22-year-old production manager, Matthew J. Schneider, was charged with using and selling cocaine.
 He was caught in a large undercover sting launched by Unalaska police.
-Schneider, who, following the charge, fled to California, can be heard on police recordings saying that his supervisor sometimes purchased large amounts of cocaine from the Golden State to distribute at Deadliest Catch soirees, many of which took place in Dutch Harbor, Alaska.
+Schneider, who, following the charge, fled to California, can be heard on police recordings saying that his supervisor sometimes purchased large amounts of cocaine from the Golden State to distribute at "Deadliest Catch" soirees, many of which took place in Dutch Harbor, Alaska.
 The investigation has not, to date, roped in any other members of the show's staff.

 By far the sadder case is the story of Joe McMahon, a 25-year-old producer who was shot and killed in front of his parents' house in Pasadena, California, in the early hours of July 24, 2015.
 Neighbors reported hearing shots being fired and a car speeding away.
 McMahon's body was found one driveway away from where he lived, and he was pronounced dead at the scene.
+And then, in a twist worthy of "Murder, She Wrote," police found Brandon Rafiepour, 24, in a car not far from McMahon's home, dead of what appeared to be a self-inflicted gunshot wound.
+Police believe Rafiepour, who knew McMahon, was the killer, but a motive in the shooting is yet to be disclosed.

 A Deadliest Catch deckhand dies in his sleep and a captain sails off into the sunset

-The Deadliest Catch community is no stranger to sudden death.
+The "Deadliest Catch" community is no stranger to sudden death.
 In 2010, Captain Phil Harris succumbed to complications from a stroke captured on camera in Season 6.
 Then, in 2011, just a year after Harris' passing, Time Bandit deckhand Justin Tennison (left) passed away at the age of 33 in an Alaskan hotel.

 The official cause of death was complications from sleep apnea, but police found evidence of possible hard partying the night before his body was discovered.
 According to his relative Eddie Uwekoolani, Tennison was a family man who cherished his kids and loved the wild, boom-and-bust nature of life as a Bering Sea fisherman.
-Uwekoolani also hinted that the pressures and fame associated with being on Deadliest Catch might have played a role in Tennison's demise: "I don't know if we're all getting too relaxed or enjoying the movie part," he told the Hollywood Reporter, "but ... everybody is watching their health now," he said.
+Uwekoolani also hinted that the pressures and fame associated with being on "Deadliest Catch" might have played a role in Tennison's demise: "I don't know if we're all getting too relaxed or enjoying the movie part," he told The Hollywood Reporter, "but ... everybody is watching their health now," he said.

 Sadly, despite that caution, the death of Tony Lara (right) soon followed.
 Lara had taken over the Cornelia Marie skippering duties following the death of his close friend, Captain Phil Harris.
 In August 2015, Lara was found dead of a heart attack in Sturgis, South Dakota, where he was participating in the town's immensely popular annual biker rally.